 The most common procedures include surgery.
 Lumpectomy (also known as breast-conserving surgery) is a surgical procedure to remove cancerous cell or abnormal tissues from the breast.
 The other common surgery is a Mastectomy.
 This procedure includes the removal of one or both breasts, partially or completely.

 Additionally, the cost of treatment depends on a few factors like the type of cancer, the stage of cancer and the physical condition of the patient.

 Not only are these procedures expensive, but there are also additional costs incurred by the patient post-surgery.

 Breast cancer is expensive in Singapore, but there are ways to finance these costs.

 However, the government initiatives may not be able to cover all costs related to Breast Cancer.
 As such, opting for Private Insurance schemes on top of what the government offers may be financially beneficial.
 That are three types of Private Medical Insurance to consider:

 Singapore Cancer Society (SCS) offers cancer rehabilitation programmes.
 Alternatively, SCS has several financial and welfare schemes to help those in need.
 Successful candidates may receive temporary financial assistance, medical supplies and subsidies for approved drugs or treatments.

-We provide professional cancer care for your loved one.
+We provide professional cancer care for your loved ones – be it lung cancer, colon cancer or prostrate cancer home care.
 If your loved one needs frequent care, you can engage our services.
 If you need personalised caregiver training, you can simply ask our nurses!
 We will assess the condition of the patient and provide you with a personalised care plan on how to care for him or her.